programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 > The canonical guide to loading data from CSV is on [the Neo4j website](https://neo4j.com/developer/guide-import-csv/).

+#### Loading a new or existing  Neo4j database

+In the previous section, we used the command line tools that come packaged with Neo4j to load data from CSV files into a format Neo4j will understand.
+In the above example, we used the flags **--into test.graphdb** to instruct the program to import the CSV data into a directory called **test.graphdb**.
+If we used the neo4j-import command, the result is a directory that contains a Neo4j database.
+All we need to do is to start the Neo4j program, choose that database file, and click **Start**.

+Similarly, if you want to create an empty database file just create an empty directory, and navigate to that directory using the Neo4j interface.
+Finally, simply choose the directory using the Neo4j program as shown below.

+{% include figure.html filename="choose_db_green.png" caption="Load the database file" %}

+Then press **Start** and Neo4j will populate the directory and you can begin.

 #### Using the Cypher query language